IBS Treatment Breakthroughs: New Therapies Beyond the Basics

 Treatment Summary Comparison

-Target Class Mechanism Primary IBS Subtype Example / Use
+Target Class Mechanism Best Fit Primary IBS Subtype Example / Key Caution

 5-HT4 Agonists Stimulates serotonin receptors to trigger muscle contractions.
+Slowed motility and severe constipation.
 Severe IBS-C Tegaserod (Speeds up motility).

 Neuromodulators Central acting on the brain-gut axis to alter pain perception.
-All Subtypes (dosage varies) TCAs (Amitriptyline), SSRIs (for comorbid anxiety).
+Pain-predominant IBS or IBS with strong brain-gut amplification.
+All subtypes (dose varies) TCAs (amitriptyline), with SSRIs used more selectively.

 Gabapentinoids Calms the overactive nervous system (hypersensitivity).
-Refractory IBS pain Pregabalin (Used for severe visceral pain).
+Refractory visceral pain.
+Pain-dominant IBS Pregabalin (used for severe visceral pain).

 NK1R Antagonists Blocks Substance P to reduce pain-induced stress.
-Emerging Research Currently in trials for stress-related IBS flares.
+Stress-reactive pain flares under investigation.
+Emerging research Still in trial-stage use.

 Retro pop art infographic comparing IBS treatment classes including serotonin modulators, neuromodulators, and gabapentinoids with their mechanisms.